sharpround/scoring/README.md

 # scoring

-machine learning and data analysis for baking
+Machine learning and data analysis for baking.

+The goal of this project is to get recipe data from the web and analyze it.